orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 # Making it testable

 Reloaders are infinite loops that run in threads and rely on a big ball of external state.

+^ Each of these things is hard to test by themselves, but when you combine them it gets even harder.

 ^ How do we make these testable?